-In the following article, in addition to explaining its main features and benefits, including why you may want to consider it, we will also explore the pros and cons of choosing annual renewable term, or ART, and show a comparison with level term insurance.
+In the following article, in addition to explaining its main features and benefits of annual renewable term (ART), including why you may want to consider it, we will also explore the pros and cons of choosing annual renewable term, or ART insurance, and show a cost comparison with level term insurance.

 Annual Renewable Term Definition

 Before we go any deeper, let’s answer the main question that is likely to arrive from the introduction – ‘what does annual renewable term mean?’

 DEFINITION of ‘Annual Renewable Term (ART) insurance’, a term life policy where the initial contract is for one year, that renews annually, and offers you guaranteed insurability for a set number of years, as well as a level death benefit.
 The policy’s premiums are reassessed once a year.
 Therefore, each year you are likely to pay more as you age.
 The main reason for choosing such a policy is because you might need short-term life insurance fast.

 When compared to other types of life insurance policies, such as level term insurance, ART is a far less common choice because most people don’t like the rising premiums each and every year.
 If you were to take out a lengthy ART insurance policy, you will pay more and more as you age, so it can be quite costly (as we will see below) if you have one in place for a substantial amount of time.